Physics and Astronomy

 Physical and mathematical principles of quantum mechanics.
 Schrodinger equation and its applications.
 Spin and angular momentum in quantum mechanics.
 The WKB approximation.
 Perturbation theory for time-independent and time-dependent cases.
 Offered Fall.

-Prerequisite: PHY 6410 with a minimum grade of C and PHY 7110 (may be taken concurrently) with a minimum grade of C
+Prerequisites: PHY 6410 with a minimum grade of C and PHY 7110 with a minimum grade of C (may be taken concurrently)

 Restriction(s): Enrollment is limited to Graduate level students.